 It's pretty obvious that a skilled labor shortage has negative consequences-for companies, the industry and the economy as a whole.
-A 2013 report from the Associated Press said the shortage of qualified construction workers has slowed economic recovery.
-Contractors throughout the United States reported higher demand for their services, but said they were unable to pursue new business due to labor scarcity.
-Project delays have been a problem too.
-In a recent study conducted by the National Association of Home Builders, nearly half of all respondents experienced delays related to labor shortages; 15% had to turn down projects.
+After releasing the results of its 2019 survey, the AGC described the construction industry's shortage of skilled workers as "critical" and predicted that it would affect overall economic growth.
+Contractors dealing with labor scarcity may find it challenging to pursue new business or meet project deadlines.
 Even contractors that are keeping up with demand may be having trouble holding the line on costs-especially fuel costs-if their operators are not highly skilled.
 Clearly, a firm's ability to win business, grow profitably and strengthen the economy depends on how adept it is at finding and keeping the right people.